Workers' Compensation Lawyers

 Medical Expenses and Ongoing Medical Care

-All medical treatments related to a workplace injury are covered, including emergency room visits, required surgery and pharmaceutical prescriptions.
+All medical treatments related to a job injury are covered, including emergency room visits, required surgery and pharmaceutical prescriptions.
 If you require ongoing physical or occupational therapy, those costs are generally covered, too.

 Tennessee law provides for two-thirds of your regular wages to be paid after the eighth day of disability.
 However, if your workplace injuries leave you unable to work for 14 days or more, your wage benefits are recoverable from the first day of your injury.

 If an employee is killed in a workplace accident, workers’ compensation can help cover funeral costs and provide death benefits to the employee’s beneficiaries.
 The personal representative of the deceased’s estate can file a wrongful death claim and recover workers’ comp benefits on behalf of the employee’s heirs.